Profile

 🛠️ Troubleshooting

-What if the bratwurst is undercooked inside but browned outside?
+What if the bratwurst is browned outside but not cooked inside?

 💡 Tips and Variations

-• Vegetarian option: replace the bratwurst with smoked tofu or a plant-based sausage.
+• For a vegetarian version, replace the bratwurst with vegan sausages, smoked tofu or well-browned mushrooms.

-• For a quick vegan and gluten-free version, use vegan margarine, plant-based milk, and gluten-free vegan sausages.
+• For a vegan version, use vegan margarine, plant-based milk and vegan bratwurst.
+Check that the red wine and sausage alternative are vegan.

 📦 Storage